Rachel Bakam

 Rachel Bakam (11 September 1982 – 13 April 2021) was a Nigerian actress, writer, TV presenter and producer, and an anti-human trafficking ambassador.
-She was the CEO and managing director of Rayzeds Media Ltd, Founder and president of the Nigerian Water Ski And Wakeboard Federation (NWWF) and media consultant for the Performing Musician Employers Association (PMAN) & African Fashion Reception Paris.
-Bakam was a peace and tourist ambassador.
+She was the CEO and managing director of Rayzeds Media Ltd, Founder and president of the Nigerian Water Ski And Wakeboard Federation (NWWF) and media consultant for the Performing Musician Employers Association (PMAN) & African Fashion Reception Paris.Bakam was a peace and tourist ambassador.
 She was 2015 alumna of United States International Visitors Leadership Programme.
 She hosted Trends & Rachel, a popular television show that airs on Nigerian Television Authority (NTA), African Independent Television (AIT), DSTV, and Startimes.
 She also produced and presented Rachel the PIPER and hausa version RACHEL MAI KAKAAKI; an entertaining yet highly humanitarian television programme.
 Bakam died on Tuesday 13 April 2021 due to complications of anaemia.
 Audu Maikori lead tribute for her.

 Early life and education

 Bakam was born and brought up in Kaduna State by Mr. and Mrs. Adams and Rose Bakam where she had her primary, secondary, and tertiary education.
-She is Bajju by tribe from zonkwa in Zangon Kataf local government area of Kaduna State.
+She is Bajju by tribe from zonkwa in Zangon Kataf local government area of Kaduna State, Northern Nigeria.
 She studied English and theatre arts at Ahmadu Bello University and digital filmmaking at New York Film Academy.
 She lost her father at the age of 12.
-At the age of 16 she started working, first as a salesgirl in supermarket, later in a recording studio and played a lead role in Hausa drama series known as Rayuwa.
+At the age of 16 she started working, first as a salesgirl in a supermarket, then later in a recording studio and played a lead role in Hausa drama series known as Rayuwa.
 She was president of the Literary and Debating Club then Head Girl in Kaduna Capital School, best graduating female student and best graduating student of the faculty of arts at Ahmadu Bello University Zaria.